aptech/docs/docs/CR-cdfLogNorm.rst

     //Use default 'mu' and 'sigma'
     p = cdfLogNorm(1.7);

-After the above, code 'p' will equal:
+After the above, code *p* will equal:

 ::